Newsletter|

 Our Consultant Corner has articles sharing information about Autism Language and Labels, Tips for Spring Cleaning, and a Tribute to Brad Burnette, one of our fierce autism advocates.

-Rounding out the newsletter is a list of the various ways to request services from FSU CARD, information about Baby Navigator, and a nutrition article about What you need to know about sensory food issues
+Rounding out the newsletter is a list of the various ways to request services from FSU CARD, information about Baby Navigator, and a nutrition article about What you need to know about sensory food issues.

 We hope to see you at one of the many upcoming trainings or events where we look forward to spreading autism awareness and acceptance messages this April and every other month of the year!